guybedford/proposal-weak-imports/README.md

 ### Web Assembly

-Web Assembly needs to support these same types of conditional upgrade paths with very similar reasons to the above.
+Web Assembly needs to support these same types of conditional upgrade paths with very similar reasons to the above (see discussion at https://github.com/WebAssembly/design/issues/1281).

 In the ES Module integration of Web Assembly, custom logic might be created to handle and populate weak imports.